HAWAIIAN OUTRIGGER CANOE VOYAGING SOCIETY presents

 What is Makahiki, how do we identify it and what are the protocols for this sacred time of the year.
 Meet Ikaika Nakahashi and learn about how we apply culture and protocols to our life, today.
 Christopher “Ikaika” Nakahashi is from beautiful Haʻikū, Maui.
 Ikaika is a lecturer of Hawaiian ethnobotany at the University of Hawaiʻi Maui College, and he serves as the Board President for the Maui Nui Botanical Gardens in Wailuku.
 In addition, Ikaika is a board member for the Hui o Nā Wai ʻEhā organization that advocates for streamflow restoration.
 Ikaika is also a crew member with Moʻokiha o Piʻilani, a Hawaiian double-hulled voyaging canoe.
 Ikaika earned a Master of Science Degree in Botany from the University of Hawaiʻi at Mānoa.
 Ikaika is a Hawaiian cultural plant expert with extensive training in Hawaiian religious ceremonies.
 Ikaika is passionate about Hawaiian culture and education, with an emphasis on traditional Hawaiian cooking and food production.
 Ikaika was featured on a national cooking show about traditional imu cooking.

-6:00pm Hawaiian Star Navigation with Kala Tanaka Kea Lani Ballroom. (changed due to weather)
+12 pm Hawaiian Star Navigation with Kala Tanaka Kea Lani Ballroom.

 Learn how our Navigators look to the stars to find their way across the Pacific.
 Learn about the star compass and how it is used.
 Our stars are true maps.
 Learn to use this map and you will never be lost.
 Kala Baybayan-Tanaka is the Navigator, Captain, and Education Director for Hui O Waʻa Kaulua.
 She is the daughter of the late Master Navigator, Kalepa Baybayan, who was a student of Papa Mau Piailug.
 Mau Piailug was the Master Navigator from Micronesia who taught the Hawaiians how to Navigate by the stars and was a vital part of Hokuleʻa and itʻs maiden voyage to Tahiti in 1976.
 With Kalaʻs passion to voyage and her intrigue and love of the stars, she learned Navigation from her father.
 She now teaches many of Maui Nuiʻs youth and young voyagers to navigate using indigenous knowledge and connection to the elements around her.